Paul Novick: Expulsion from the Communist Party

-Novick had repeatedly come under fire for going against Communist Party policy.
-In 1967, Novick asserted that Israel was "acting in self-defence" in its aggression against Egypt during the Six-Day War, and was the only dissenting vote against publishing a statement of support for Soviet-backed Egypt.
-When the Communist Party of Israel (Maki) split in the mid-1960s, and the Communist Party USA supported the anti-Zionist Rakah faction, Novick aligned himself with the opposing Mikunis-led faction.
-Novick was also accused by CPUSA members Hyman Lumer, Claude Lightfoot, and Jose Ristorucci of signing petitions that countered Party policy, and of openly proclaiming himself a Zionist in both his personal life and in editorials for the Morgen Freiheit.
+Novick himself remained a member of the party and its central committee, but began to push for a stance more favorable to Israel, especially after the Six-Day War; he asserted that Israel was "acting in self-defence" in its aggression against Egypt during the conflict, and was the only dissenting vote against publishing a statement of support for Soviet-backed Egypt.
+He did, however, make a point to condemn "expansionists" like Moshe Dayan, Yigal Allon, and Menachem Begin.
+When the Communist Party of Israel (Maki) split in the mid-1960s, the CPUSA supported the anti-Zionist Rakah faction while Novick aligned himself with the opposing Mikunis-led faction.
+Although he never considered himself a Zionist, Novick abandoned his earlier anti-Zionism on the basis of Israel's "centrality" to the Jewish people.

+In addition to his dissent on Israel, Novick opposed the Soviet invasion of Czechoslovakia in 1968 and charged the USSR with "habitual antisemitism."
+He repeatedly came under fire for going against the party line, and was accused by CPUSA members Hyman Lumer, Claude Lightfoot, and Jose Ristorucci of signing petitions that countered party policy, and of openly proclaiming himself a Zionist in both his personal life and in editorials for the Freiheit.
 Novick was expelled from the CPUSA in 1972, following further accusations of anti-Black racism and nationalism.